All Products

 7. In the Generate a service token section, click Generate service token.

-8. In the Install Fleet Server to a centralized host section, copy the code that is automatically generated and run the code in the ECS instance.
+8. In the Install Fleet Server to a centralized host section, copy the generated command and run it on the ECS instance.
+If Successfully appears in the output, Fleet agent is installed and running on the ECS instance.

 image.png